Multivariate homogeneity of groups dispersions (variances)

 plot(mod.HSD)

-## Plot the groups and distances to centroids on the
+## Plot and show the groups and distances to centroids on the

 ## first two PCoA axes